RIOT-OS/RIOT/tests/pkg_semtech-loramac/README.md

 ```
 ### Joining with Activation By Personalization

+OTAA is always prefered in real world scenarios.
+However, ABP can be practical for testing or workshops.

 * Set your Device Address, Network Session Key , Application Session Key:
 ```
     > loramac set devaddr AAAAAAAA